 This section introduces the people behind your business, their role, and qualification and possibly, why they can be trusted to run the business successfully.

-To successfully write a business plan for a small business, outline the structure of your business, key roles and responsibilities, indicating clearly how these responsibilities are divided and how each section will lead the team to achieve the overall goal of the business.
+To write a business plan that will certainly fly, outline the structure of your business, key roles and responsibilities, indicating clearly how these responsibilities are divided and how each section will lead the team to achieve the overall goal of the business.

 Financial Projections